-- AI can help marketers with dynamic pricing as it relates to product availability, demand and forecasting.
+- AI can help marketers with dynamic pricing as it relates to merchandise planning, price optimization and demand forecasting.
 It’s already happening today, but can go much further.
-AI could further integrate with the company’s enterprise resource planning (ERP) system and supply chain inputs to access cost optimization, inventory and economic forecasting data to incorporate both dynamic pricing and fulfillment into campaigns and customer interactions.
+AI could further integrate with the company’s enterprise resource planning (ERP) system and supply chain inputs to access cost, inventory and economic forecasting data to incorporate both dynamic pricing and fulfillment into campaigns and customer interactions.

 - AI’s advantage is the built-in ability to aggregate data from a broad range of customer, behavioral, operational and content sources – at scale and in real time.
 Expect more AI-powered marketing systems that will directly access or accept these data types and associated metadata from systems such as content management systems, data management platforms and digital asset management systems.
 We’ll also see AI automatically enriching these data feeds with more third-party data, social media data, app data, public sources, partner databases and IoT data.